The Arrowsmith Multiple Year Whole Cohort Program (Whole Cohort Program)

 What if everyone could think more flexibly and reason casually, make better decisions, be more compassionate and realize that learning can be accomplished with ease and joy?

-From February 2022, Marsden is introducing the Arrowsmith principles to all Year 2–6 students in the Marsden Primary School, with the ultimate goal of improving foundational learning capacities for our Primary students.
+In 2022 Marsden introduced the Arrowsmith principles to students in the Marsden Primary School, with the ultimate goal of improving foundational learning capacities for our Primary students.

 The premise of the Arrowsmith Whole Cohort Program is harnessing the brain’s ability to change both its physical structure and functional organisation, which fosters lifelong learning.
 Key to this is the outcome of improvements in foundational learning capacities.
 This is what cognitive enhancement is all about.